jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix Meraki Discovery
 Monitor all of your Meraki devices with Zabbix using the Meraki API and SNMP.
-This template uses the script feature in Zabbix 5 to perform the heavy lifting against the Meraki JSON API to discover your organizations, networks, and devices.
+This template uses the script feature in Zabbix 5.2 and later to perform the heavy lifting against the Meraki JSON API to discover your organizations, networks, and devices.

 ## What's inside
 The xml contains three objects, a Cloud Template (*Meraki Cloud Service*), a Device Template (*Meraki Device*), and a Host (*Meraki Cloud*).